- The British Citizenship rules

-To understand what UK Citizenship is by descent and therefore to claim British citizenship status, it is important to recognise the other types of nationality status.
-It is crucial to identify this difference as the requirements and application process for someone who is identified as British by birth is different from those who have a claim to British nationality by descent.
+To understand what British Citizenship by descent is and therefore to claim British citizenship status, it is important to recognise the other types of nationality status.
+It is important to identify this difference as the requirements and application process for someone who is identified as British by birth is different from those who have a claim to British citizenship by descent.

 There are numerous ways an individual can become registered as a British Citizen in the UK – whether through birth, heritage (descent), registration, adoption or naturalisation.

-It is important to identify the different rules, requirements and eligibility around these two different types of Citizenship as depending on which type you are, you may not be able to pass Citizenship onto your children.
+It is important to identify the different rules, requirements and eligibility regarding these two different types of citizenship as depending on which type you are, you may not be able to pass British citizenship onto your children.

 - If you were born/adopted in the UK before 1 January 1983

-- If you were born in the UK on or after 1 January 1983 to parents where both the mother and father were married at the time and both are either British Citizens or Settled in the UK
+- If you were born in the UK on or after 1 January 1983 to parents where both the mother and father were married at the time and both are either British ctizens or settled in the UK

 You can also secure your status ‘otherwise than by descent’ by:

-Speak to our client care team today on 0161 826 9783 to hear more about the different types of citizenships outlined in the immigration rules.
-If you don’t quite meet the requirements for citizenship by descent, you may be able to register or naturalise as one instead.
+Speak to our client care team today on 0161 826 9783 to hear more about the different types of citizenships outlined in the UK immigration rules.
+If you don’t quite meet the requirements for British citizenship by descent, you may be able to register or naturalise as a British citizen instead.

-To be recognised as a British Citizen by descent, normally you would have been born overseas (outside the UK) but have British parents.
-In some cases, you may be able to acquire citizenship if your grandparents were British nationals but you were not born in the United Kingdom.
+In order to qualify for British citizenship by descent, normally you would have been born overseas (outside the UK) but have British parents.
+In some cases, you may be able to acquire British citizenship by descent if your grandparents were British nationals but you were not born in the United Kingdom.